 Over the course of five years on an emotionally intense project, you have to really be mindful of your pace and energy so you can keep going.
 And you have to take care of yourself and the people around you, because it is such a traumatic subject.
 The most meaningful thing is that I think I’ve gained a huge amount of perspective and empathy by spending so much time with these kids who have been through so much and who are from such different worlds.

 Spending so much time filming in these communities of extreme poverty here in America was incredibly eye-opening.
 I have had to face how much we, as a society, judge these kids without really meaning to.
 And I hope I can help bring a more empathetic perspective to bring greater understanding and support to these kids and communities.

+Q. Have you started on your next project?
+What will it be?
 A. Currently I am directing a new off-Broadway play.
 But in terms of film, it has been an intense five years, in the middle of which my son was born.
 I’m excited to take a little time in my life to recover, spend time with my family, and continue to advocate with The Homestretch.
 But . . . there are always interesting projects swirling around, and I’m not sure what will take front and center in the year ahead.
 I do know that my film partner, Anne, and I want to do another film.
 It’s just finding the right story.